rebeccadavidsson/programmeren-2/problems/cards/lab/README.md

             create new Card with that combination
             add it to the list

-The list of cards should be an attribute (using `self`), so it can be accessed in other methods!
+The list of cards should be an attribute (using `self`), so it will be stored inside the Deck object when we create one.
 {% endspoiler %}

-It's possible to generate all cards and add them to the `cards` variable using a single line of code.
-However, it is no problem to use more lines!
-Make it work first, then optimize.

 {% next %}